Kuldeep Singh Sengar: Rape charges

-Sengar raped a 16-year-old teen in Unnao, who approached him asking for a job on 4 June 2017.
+Sengar raped a 16-year-old girl in Unnao, when she approached him asking for a job on 4 June 2017.
 On 13 April 2018, he was taken in by the Central Bureau of Investigation (CBI) for questioning.
-Allahabad High Court took suo moto cognizance of the case and ordered his immediate arrest by the CBI.
-First Information Reports (FIR) were lodged and Sengar was kept in judicial custody for a week.
+The Allahabad High Court took suo moto cognizance of the case and ordered his immediate arrest by the CBI.
+First Information Reports (FIR) were lodged and Sengar was held in judicial custody for a week.
 The CBI corroborated the victim's charge of rape.
-He was booked under 4 sections of the Indian Penal Code and Protection of Children from Sexual Offences.
+Sengar was booked under 4 sections of the Indian Penal Code and Protection of Children from Sexual Offences.
 In December 2019, he was convicted of kidnapping and raping a minor.

 Murder and attempt to murder charges

 On 28 July 2019, two of the victim's aunts were killed, and the victim and her lawyer critically injured, when a truck rammed the car they were travelling in.
 Sengar has been booked for murder, attempt to murder, criminal conspiracy, and criminal intimidation.
 The police FIR lists 10 persons including Sengar's brother Manoj Singh Sengar, Sashi Singh and his aides.